jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
 Right about now, I am kinda wishing I bought a few.

+Right now, personal sensing is used primarily to sell us things.
+But we hope to use it to improve mental healthcare.

 ---

 /smartphone.png